Leojoy62/Leojoy62/README.md

 Greetings,
 Myself Leonard Joy Mridha.
-I have been working with MERN stack and developing projects for the last 1 year.
-I am a tech enthusiast.
+I am a professional Full Stack Engineer (MERN Stack).
 I always try to keep myself updated with the latest technology trends.
 I love to read news related to current technology.
 I interact with the programming and technological community via social media.
 I always try to share my thoughts and acknowledge other people's opinions relevant to current technology.
 "QUICK ADAPTIBILITY" is my strength.

 Highlights: